Easy Bible History Quiz with Answers.

 Ask Jesus for forgiveness and ask him to allow you to enter heaven.

-Jesus said, “I am the way, and the truth, and the life.
+Jesus said, “I am the way, the truth, and the life.
 No one comes to the Father except through me."

 Discover the path to heaven.